Last Updated on

 There are some advantages of using your ISP-owned modem, of course.

 Third, and the last one, is related to ISPs.
-Many ISPs include the cost of modem in your monthly internet fee, and you won’t have this money back even if you don’t use their provided modem.
+Many ISPs include the cost of a modem in your monthly internet fee, and you won’t have this money back even if you don’t use their provided modem.

 Modem/Router Combos vs Separate Devices